Visiting Pamplona : Camino De Santiago Guide for Pilgrims

 Should I visit Pamplona before starting my Camino?

 This is a common question asked on forums and I am in two minds as to the correct answer.
 If you fly into Madrid or are travelling to St Jean Pied de Port from Spain you will probably arrive in Pamplona en route.
+I can see that it makes sense to rest in town and explore before starting your camino.

 The advantage of staying when you arrive is that you can easily plan this time into your schedule, you can recover from a long flight and explore the city on fresh legs.